-Granite and Basalt Tiles are dense, strong materials that work well for any commercial or residential project.
+Granite and Basalt tiles and slabs are dense, strong materials that work well for any commercial or residential project.
 These materials naturally come in darker shades of greys and blacks.
 Looking for a lighter material in colour?
-We have a full range of natural stone tiles that range in colour, tonality, and finish.
+We have a full range of natural stone slabs and tiles that range in colour, tonality, and finish.

 For outdoor inspiration, check out our Outdoor Pinterest board.

 Granite Tiles & Slabs

 Granite is a particular type of stone formed from cooling magma that has a specific mix of minerals.
 It is a very hard resilient stone that has been used for millennia to construct buildings and statues.
 It became very popular for modern flooring and bench tops because of its ability to withstand the stresses of modern lifestyles.
 Most Granite slabs and tiles today are characterised by a mixture of large granules which give the characteristic “spotty” look.

 Today much of the Granite is used for internal and external flooring where the strength of Granite has many advantages but the limited colour palette still works well.
 Granite pavers and tiles provide a strong weather-resistant product that will last decades outside.

 Internally we still use granite but often in plain black or some of the more patterned options as fireplaces, feature walls or vanity tops, and, in commercial projects, the more dramatic granites still adorn building foyers.

 Basalt Tiles & Slabs

 Basalt is formed from rapidly cooling lava and more than 90% of all volcanic rock on earth is Basalt.
 While there are many varieties of Basalt, typically they are dark to mid-grey colours with a mix of large and coarse grains that give them their characteristic look.
 It is common for Basalt to have small holes which may run for a short way on the surface of tiles (cats’ paw).